adacalypse/modern-times-ADA/index.md

 {% include_relative figs/missing_plot_summaries.html %}

-Despite this potential defficiency, we employed Autophrase [[3]] to extract high quality phrases (general entity names) from the plot summaries, sorting by TF-IDF score.
-We print best-performing earliest movies to contain that phrase in its summary to understand where the world was from a cultural standpoint.
+Despite this potential deficiency, we employed Autophrase [[3]] to extract high quality phrases (general entity names) from the plot summaries, and sorted them by TF-IDF score.
+We then find the earliest movies that contain one of these phrases in its summary and inspect them to understand the cultural context surrounding the term.

 Importantly, aside from disallowing proper nouns and non-English words in the search, we do not explicitly constrain the search to technology.
 Nevertheless notable pieces of technology make the list of high quality words, highlighting their cultural relevance.